JCog/fp/CONTRIBUTING.md

 # Contributing

+Contributions are welcome!
+If you want to fix a bug or implement a feature yourself, feel free to make a development fork.
+Before you start working on a feature, you may first want to submit an issue where you describe the feature you want to add, to be sure that such a feature would be accepted.

 ## Dependencies

 Apart from glank's n64 toolchain, you will need to install clang-format and clang-tidy of at least version 14.